Where to start with insider trading

 Insiders are required to report both open market transactions (purchasing or selling equity at market value) and others.
 Others can include such things as gifts, awards, conversion of stock options, etc. A list of transaction types can be found here.
 While there may be value in evaluating things such as insider behavior with stock options, it is generally much easier and more telling to simply look at open market transactions.

 Open market transactions use the transaction codes 'P' (purchase) and 'S' (sale).
 There are four basic considerations that anyone can use when looking at insider transactions.
 1. Insider's role in the company.
 2. Clusters of buying.
 3. Size of transaction.
-4. Price Action1.
-Size of transaction
+4. Price Action

 There is strength in numbers.
-While CFO buys can be a good signal, purchases by the CFO, CEO, and other insiders happening in a relatively short timespan can be a very strong signal.4.
-Price Action
+While CFO buys can be a good signal, purchases by the CFO, CEO, and other insiders happening in a relatively short timespan can be a very strong signal.

 Considering the price action in relation to the insider transactions is one of the more advanced concepts for evaluating the importance of a transaction.
 It is a good sign if the stock price is rising and insiders are purchasing or continue to purchase.
 This could be a sign that even with the increase already seen, they believe the price will continue to rise.
 On the flip side, if the price is going and insiders are selling, it could be a sign they believe the price will continue to fall.
 If the price is going up and insiders are selling, this could be a sign the insiders feel the stock is nearing its top and is over-valued.
 If the price is falling and insiders are buying, it could be a sign the insiders think the stock is bottoming out and will soon be on the rise.
 Considering the price action when an insider files can be a telling sign especially when the previous considerations are showing strong signs.